Introduction to the University

 The Universities Center at Dallas was the first multi-institutional teaching center (MITC) for higher education in Texas and was established by the Texas Higher Education Coordinating Board 20 years ago, to provide access to public higher education at the upper division and graduate levels to citizens who live, work and find it convenient to obtain their education in downtown Dallas.

 The Universities Center at Dallas conveniently offers a variety of undergraduate and graduate degree programs from Texas A&M University-Commerce in Downtown Dallas.
-Undergraduate programs include a Bachelor of Fine Arts in Visual Communication with and emphasis in the following: Art Direction, Design Communication or New Media.
-Graduate programs include the MBA, MFA in Art w/emphasis in Visual Communication, MSA in Accounting, MSF in Finance, MS in Management and courses toward a Doctorate in Higher Education.
+Undergraduate programs include a Bachelor of Fine Arts in Visual Communication with an emphasis in the following: Art Direction, Design Communication or New Media.
+Graduate programs include the MBA, MFA in Art w/emphasis in Visual Communication, MSA in Accounting, MSF in Finance, MS in Management, MEd in The Art of Teaching and courses toward a MA in Spanish.
 For additional information, please don't hesitate to contact our administrative offices.

 International Studies Program